JAO1988/py-sidekick-webview/README.md

 ![](https://github.com/JAO1988/py-sidekick-webview/blob/main/images/sidekick-webview.gif)

-A simple Sidekick initiliziation script, `sidekick-server.sh`, can found in the `server` folder.
+A Sidekick initiliziation bash script, `sidekick-server.sh`, can found in the `server` folder.

 ## Prerequisites
 Note: These packages pertain to Arch Linux and Arch-Based Distros: